Legend-of-Dragoon-Modding/sc-dragoon-modifier/mods/dramod-readme.txt

 Armor Guard                - Significant increase to defenses when Guarding, overwrites Power Up/Down DF/MDF effects.
 Dragoon Guard              - Adds Guard to the menu in Dragoon regardless of Dragoon level.

-Equips
-Sabre              - +70 AT - A weapon for Rose.
+Equips (All items are 10,000 Gold except Crystal Set for 40,000 Gold and Firebrand for 25,000 Gold ) Sabre              - +70 AT           - A weapon for Rose.
-Spirit Eater       - +75 AT +50 MAT - A weapon for Dart.
-Removes 35 SP per turn unless full.
-Removes 15 SP instead in Hell Mode.
+Spirit Eater       - +75 AT  +25 MAT  - A weapon for Dart.
+Decays 20 SP per turn unless full or in Dragoon.
+                                        However 40 Total SP Gained (the total of SP gained in battle) is added per turn.
+Firebrand          - +50 AT  +50 MAT  - A weapon for Dart.
+Fire/Divine element based attacks.
+Giant Axe          - +110 AT          - A weapon for Kongol.
+After a physical type attack is made, has 20% chance to also cast Guard.
+                                        Guard can be cast in Dragoon even without level 6.
+Dragon Beater      - +80 AT  +25 MAT  - A weapon for Rose.
+Grants life and SP steal effect on physical attacks.
+Rose will heal 1% of the damage dealt up to a maximum of 1000 HP.
+Rose will gain 1% of SP of the damage dealt up to a maximum of 100 SP.
+This SP counts towards total SP gained.
-Harpoon            - +100 AT - A weapon for Lavitz/Albert.
-Triples Dragoon powers at the cost of 300 SP.
-You can only use this when you have 400 SP or more.
-Casts Speed Down upon Dragoon exit.
+Ouroboros          - +82 AT           - A weapon for Lavitz/Albert.
+While in Dragoon with over 200 SP, use 200 SP per turn to do double damage.
+When exiting Dragoon Speed Down is cast for 3 turns on the next turn in human form.
-Element Arrow      - +50 AT +50 MAT - A weapon for Shana/Miranda.
-Changes element and uses 100G to restock that element's single target magic item every 3 turns.
-Change Element in Enhancements II tab.
+Elemental Arrow    - +33 AT  +33 MAT  - A weapon for Shana/???.
+Shana physical arrows will have a possibility changing to an element available out of both players and monsters.
-Dragon Beater      - +130 AT - A weapon for Rose.
-Enhances Dragoon magic by using hotkey (CIRCLE + RIGHT) in battle.
-Rose will consume more MP, do more damage and heal 30% more from Dark Dragon but deal less damage.
-Return to normal by pressing hotkey (CIRCLE + RIGHT) again.
+                                        If the opposing element is available when attack a monster that will be used instead.
+									    If Dragoon Space is active that element will be used.
+										On physical attack a Trans Light has a 40% chance to be produced if inventory space is available.
+									    If Divine Dragoon is in the party Shana has access to both Fire and Divine elements.
+									    Shana will gain 100 SP when using any items while this is equipped in human form.
+This will not count towards total SP gained.
-Battery Glove      - +80 AT +20 MAT - A weapon for Haschel.
-Charges for an attack that deals 250% physical damage and unleashes it automatically every 7 attacks.
+Magic Hammer       - +80 MAT          - A weapon for Meru.
+All Meru's physical attacks will deal 0 damage.
-Jeweled Hammer     - +40 AT +40 MAT - A weapon for Meru.
-Enhances Dragoon magic by using hotkey (CIRCLE + DOWN) in battle.
-Meru will consume more MP, do more damage and Rainbow Breath will add an additional 65% HP that can go over Max HP.
-Guarding will remove the additional HP.
-Return to normal by pressing hotkey (CIRCLE + DOWN) again.
+                                        On all hits, Meru will gain 8 MP.
+On turn start Meru will recover 8 MP.
-Giant Axe          - +100 AT +10 MAT - A weapon for Kongol.
-Has a 20% chance to add Guard after attacking.
+Overcharge Glove   - +69 AT           - A weapon for Haschel.
+Thunder-based attack that will deal more damage to thunder based opponents.
-Soa's Light        - +200 AT +140 MAT +100 SP Regen Per Turn - Reduces other party members defenses by 30%.
-Removes all SP gain from additions.
-Fake Legend Casque - +30 MDF - Has a 30% chance to add +40 MDF while Guarding.
-Soa's Helm         - +200 MDF +20 MP Regen Per Turn - Reduces other party members attack for 30%.
-Fake Legend Armor  - +30 DF - Has a 30% chance to add +40 DF while Guarding.
+Crystal Set        - +5 All  +1 AV/SP - Crystal Armor/Hat/Boots/Ring provided a bonus for how many Crystal labeled items are equipped.
+The stats below are the final total not what is displayed on status screen.
+                                        1 Crystal Set +5  AT/MAT/DF/MDF/AHIT/MHIT / +1  A-AV/M-AV/SPD / +5/15%  SP/MP on All Hits
+									    2 Crystal Set +15 AT/MAT/DF/MDF/AHIT/MHIT / +4  A-AV/M-AV/SPD / +10/15% SP/MP on All Hits
+									    3 Crystal Set +45 AT/MAT/DF/MDF/AHIT/MHIT / +9  A-AV/M-AV/SPD / +15/15% SP/MP on All Hits / +4%  HP/MP Regen on turn / +40 SP on turn
+									    4 Crystal Set +80 AT/MAT/DF/MDF/AHIT/MHIT / +16 A-AV/M-AV/SPD / +20/20% SP/MP on All Hits / +10% HP/MP Regen on turn / +100 SP on turn
+Halo of Balance    - Raises Max HP/MP by 30%
-Divine DG Armor    - +50 DF +50 MDF +20 SP on all hits +10 MP on all hits.
+Divine DG Armor    - +60 DF +60 MDF   - Recovers 20 SP and 10 MP on hit.
-Soa's Armor        - +200 DF +20% HP Regen Per Turn - Reduces other party members MAT by 30%.
-Lloyd's Boots      - +15 SPD +15 A-AV +15 M-AV
+Lloyd's Boots      - +10 SPD +10 AVD  - Lloyd's boots.
-Winged Shoes       - +25 SPD
+Winged Shoes       - +20 AVD          -
-Soa's Greaves      - +40 SPD - Reduces other party members speed by 25.
-Heal Ring          - +7% HP Regen Per Turn, +7 MP Regen Per Turn, +7 SP Regen Per Turn Soa's Sash         - Double SP Gain - Reduces other party members SP gain by half.
-Soa's Ahnk         - 100% Revive - Always revive but kills another party member in the process.
-Grants 50% revive in Solo Mode.
-Soa's Health Ring  - Doubles Max HP - Reduces other party members Max HP by 25%.
-Max HP is capped at 32767.
-Soa's Mage Ring    - Triples Max MP - Reduces other party members Max MP by 50%.
+Ring of Reversal   - Flips physical and magical defense of the user.
+If DF is higher after the flip HP is multiplied by 1.5x.
+If MDF is higher after the flip HP is divided by 1.5x attacks generate 35% more SP.
+These changes are applied after other changes.
+Ring of Healing    - 7% HP/MP Regen and 7 SP Regen on turn
+Ring of Power      - +60 AT
+Ring of Magic      - +60 MAT
+Ring of Defense    - +60 DF
+Ring of Block      - +60 MDF
+Ring of Shielding  - Chance to protect from instant death by providing Perfect Shield status effect.
+Ring of Elements   - Extends Dragoon Space for each turn started as a Dragoon form in Dragoon Space (special) of the matching element in Dragoon Space.
+There is a 50/50 chance the extension will take off two turns per rotation.
+Ex: DLV7 Dragoons can extend Dragoon Space by a maximum of 5 turns and a minimum of 2 turns.
-Soa's Shield Ring  - Sets DF/MDF to 1, Sets A-AV and M-AV to 90, overwrites all equips - Reduces other party members hit accuracy by 20%.
+The One Ring       - Sets Max HP to 1.
+Sets avoid to 80%.
-Soa's Siphon Ring  - Doubles MAT stats, reduces Dragoon Magic by 70% - Reduces other party members MAT by 20%.
+Super Spirit Ring  - Grants 100 SP per turn, however all SP gained for additions is removed.